oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

-# Lab 6 - Cleanup Inventory and Final Checks
+# Lab 6: Cleanup Inventory and Final Checks

 ## Introduction
 You are done now.
 You did patch out-of place what we highly recommend, and you may have done also a more work-intense in-place patching exercise.
 So, let us check some things in the environment.

+Estimated Time: 15 minutes

+### Objectives

+Final Checks

+### Prerequisites

+This lab assumes you have:

+- Connected to the lab
-Use the Oracle "__19.19.0 Home__" TAB of your terminal.
+- Use the Oracle "__19.19.0 Home__" TAB of your terminal.
 ![start sql*plus](./images/19-19-home.png " ")

-## Task 1 - Invalid Object Check
+## Task 1: Invalid Object Check

 ### Step 1: Open SQL*Plus